The internet has changed the landscape of education. There are great and exciting changes, but unfortunately, also the bad and the ugly ones.

 Live in the now, Snapchat, Instagram, and Selfies are the norm for teens yet they do not understand how they are branding themselves.
 We will teach them about branding, the power of their images and memes can have inspiring them to create a healthy online profile.

 They claim to know what they are doing.
 They are digital natives.
-As clever as they might be, do they understand the impact of what they are posting?
+As clever as they might be, do they understand the impact of what they are posting and consuming online?
 This workshop gets them laughing, and thinking all while giving hands-on tips on how to keep safe and keep a sense of humor while enjoying the positives of social media.

 This fun workshop is geared to 5th and 6th graders.
 They will love the stories and have fun while learning how to cope with their online world.
 Most of them do have a phone, will chat and will be confronted with sticky online situations.
 They need a space to learn this and discuss what they are seeing and doing.
 This is the place.